imm-llc/s3-sftp/roadmap.md

 S3 upload status

-Check size of file to upload and if it's larger than a certain size, warn user that it will take awhile ~~File browser~~
+Check size of file to upload and if it's larger than a certain size, warn user that it will take awhile

+Store config as JSON

+Add support for multiple buckets

+~~File browser~~

 ~~Either on install or first run, we need to create the credentials file directory~~